The Horniman Residency

 Research residency for a mid-career London-based visual artist, in partnership with the Horniman Museum and Gardens.

-In this first in the series of three interview, the selected artist Joshua Sofaer introduces his practice and talks with Horniman Museum and Artquest about his discoveries since the start of the residency.
+In this series of interviews, artist Joshua Sofaer introduces his practice and talks with Horniman Museum and Artquest about his discoveries since the start of the residency.

 Joshua Sofaer (b.
 1972 Cambridge, England) is an artist who is centrally concerned with modes of collaboration and participation, which he explores through social sculpture, performance, installation, exhibition and publication.
 After a BA in Drama & English at Bristol University, Joshua went on to complete an MA in Fine Art at Central Saint Martins College of Art & Design and was subsequently awarded a PhD from Dartington College of Arts.
 Sofaer was a winner of the first Bank of America CREATE Art Award and was the first Artist Fellow on the 2010/11 Clore Leadership Programme.